EXAMPLE 1

 ![\[z = -3(0)^3.\]](https://appassets.softecksblog.in/engineering_mathematics/assets/em2/15_files/image039.webp)

-So here also I get the coordinate as
+So here also I get the

 .
 Thus it means